VAnkata19/Hemnet-Web-Crawler/README.md

 # HemnetHound

-A Python-based web crawler for collecting property listing data from **Hemnet** (https://www.hemnet.se).
+A Python web crawler and Streamlit dashboard for collecting and exploring sold property listings from **Hemnet** (https://www.hemnet.se).

 ---